dperez42/ft_Inception_Of_Things/p3/README.md

 Kubectl port-forwarding can also be used to connect to the API server without exposing the service.

-nohup sudo kubectl port-forward svc/argocd-server -n argocd 8080:443 >> argocdlogs.log 2>&1 &
+nohup sudo kubectl port-forward svc/argocd-server -n argocd 8080:443 >> argocdlogs.log 2>&1 & user:admin
-user: admin

 The API server can then be accessed using https://localhost:8080